Skip to main content

 If you pack a lunch for work, or if your kids stay for lunch at school, chances are you go through your fair share of plastic sandwich bags.
 In most cases, these just end up in the garbage after a single use.
 With so many alternatives out there, it isn’t an exaggeration to say that you might as well be throwing money into the trash every time you buy them.

-Make a one-time investment in a large, complete set of reusable plastic storage containers.
+Make a one-time investment in a large, complete set of reusable plastic storage containers or reusable snack bags.
 These versatile products are perfect for sandwiches, leftovers, soups, and just about anything else you might have for lunch.
 Wash them out at the end of the day and use them again tomorrow.
 You’ll cut down on waste while saving money time after time.
-Alternately, you could pick up a nice lunch box or a washable cloth lunch bag.
+Alternatively, you could pick up a nice lunch box or a washable cloth lunch bag.

 Want Some More Ideas?

 A growing number of countries are moving to penalize or otherwise discourage the use of disposable products that generate a great deal of waste.
-For example, Canada recently announced plans to eliminate certain single-use plastics by 2021 by banning plastic cutlery, straws, and other similar products.
 Consumer awareness is a powerful thing.
 With the world trending toward greater environmental responsibility, you can stay ahead of the curve and save yourself a lot of money by thinking twice before buying disposable consumer products.

 Jim Greene